OpenStreetMap logo OpenStreetMap

 I’ve done lot of Land Use mapping for city planning purposes.
 I wrote a data management system to facilitate this, and I worked on classification schema - what OSM calls Tagging.
 I’ve picked up a lot of information technology knowledge over the years, and really appreciate the unseen and mostly unrecognised technical work that the operations side of OSMF does to keep our favourite mapping system on our screens.

-I concentrate on mapping in Africa, though I’ve mapped all over the world.
+I concentrate my mapping in Africa, though I’ve mapped all over the world.
 I especially like mapping poorly or unmapped places.
 I love the knowledge that I’ve put a village on the map so perhaps now the residents can be recognised and can receive development support and humanitarian aid.
 I’m also very interested in conservation and climate change, so I do a lot of mapping of threatened forests of the Democratic Republic of the Congo and in several places in Kenya, such as the Mara reserve and forests and wetlands inland of Lamu town.
-I map a lot of rocks, sand and dry river beds in Chad because I am interested in both rock arches and the East Saharan montane xeric woodland which somehow survives on high mountains in the Sahara.
+I map a lot of rocks, sand and dry river beds in Chad because I am interested in both the amazing rock arches and the East Saharan montane xeric woodland which somehow survives on high mountains in the Sahara.